Normalized Direction-preserving Adam: Regularized Softmax

 where $\hat{c}$ is the target class, and $\bar{c}\in\mathcal{C}\backslash\left\{\hat{c}\right\}$.

-For Adam and ND-Adam, since the gradient w.r.t. each scalar or vector are normalized, the absolute magnitudes of Eq.~\eqref{eq:softmax_grad_targ} and \eqref{eq:softmax_grad_oth} are irrelevant.
+For Adam and ND-Adam, since the gradient w.r.t. each scalar or vector are normalized, the absolute magnitudes of Eq.~\eqref{eq:softmax_grad} are irrelevant.
 Instead, the relative magnitudes make a difference here.
 When $\eta$ is small, we have

-which indicates that, when the magnitude of the logits is small, softmax encourages the logit of the target class to increase, while equally penalizing that of other classes.
-On the other end of the spectrum, assuming no two digits are the same, we have
+which indicates that, when the magnitude of the logits is small, softmax encourages the logit of the target class to increase, while equally penalizing that of the other classes, regardless of the difference in $\hat{z}-\bar{z}$ for different $\bar{z}\in\mathcal{C}\backslash\left\{\hat{z}\right\}$.
+However, it is more reasonable to penalize more the logits that are closer to $\hat{z}$, which are more likely to cause misclassification.